adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 <!--

-## What to do instead?

-	5. Break down the bad points
-		5.2 implementing entire standard
+TODO:

+* Change facade wording etc pla

-		5.3 checking existence of an API is not always enough
+* checking existence of an API is not always enough

-	When you use native JavaScript APIs directly, you are placing a bet.
+* When you use native JavaScript APIs directly, you are placing a bet.
 That bet is that all browsers implement the API exactly the same.
 You're banking your future development time on it.
 And if a browser implements that API incorrectly, what is your course of action?
 How quickly can you roll out a fix to your users?
 You'll start writing workarounds and browser detection, and all of a sudden your code isn't as straightforward to maintain.
 And sometimes the differents in the browsers are so great that a simple workaround won't do.

-	Where there's a choice between facades and polyfills, I always choose the facade.
+* Where there's a choice between facades and polyfills, I always choose the facade.
 The reason is that polyfills suffer from the same downsides as native APIs.
 They represent yet another implementation of the same functionality.

-	The main takeaway is that you can't rely on native APIs, you can't rely on your implementation of a native API and sometimes a polyfill is impossible to implement using alternative methods. e.g. polyfill attachEvent or getElementById.
+* The main takeaway is that you can't rely on native APIs, you can't rely on your implementation of a native API and sometimes a polyfill is impossible to implement using alternative methods. e.g. polyfill attachEvent or getElementById.
 And this doesn't just apply to old APIs, same goes for new ones like Zakas matchMedia.

-	Then there is the question of consistency.
+* Then there is the question of consistency.
 Do you want to use some polyfills and some facades.
 Probably not.
 Just use a consistent abstraction, a facade.

-	On the other hand, using a wrapper, or a facade,
+* On the other hand, using a wrapper, or a facade,

-	So in short, don't stop abstracting these browser differences away.
+* So in short, don't stop abstracting these browser differences away.
 New APIs are great, make use of them, detect, test and write a facade, enhance from there.
 Don't exacabate the problem of browser bugs by increasing the chance of creating and working around more of them.

-	Also, application logic shouldn't be aware of the browser.
+* Also, application logic shouldn't be aware of the browser.
 If you use polyfills then it has to be aware of browser problems and mitigate against new browsers being released which happens all the time.
 Abstract into a library, means your app logic never has to change.

 -->